M3wP/Monopoly/C64/readme.md

   simplicity to the mechanisms.
 * House/Hotel (improvement) and mortgage management can always be done in the player's turn.
-It can can also be done when offered a trade or receiving a defeated player's deeds for example, when a player has gone into debt out of turn (see the deductions/observations section for more information).
+It can can also be done when offered a trade or receiving a defeated player's deeds for example or when a player has gone into debt out of turn (see the deductions/observations section for more information).
 All of these events occur sequentially, not concurrently.
 This will affect how improvements are